How to Block Emails: A Comprehensive Guide

 Unsubscribe vs. filter unwanted emails

 IT experts recommend you simply delete these emails or mark them as spam, even if they contain an Unsubscribe button.
-This is because when you click on Unsubscribe, you are letting them know someone is actively using this email account.
+This is because when you click on Unsubscribe, you are letting them know someone is actively using this email address.
 It means you might encourage whoever has your email to send you more junk messages.

 On the other hand, legit promotional messages use the official email of a company.
 For example, instead of BankABC@gmail.com, they may use Updates@BankABC.com.